■ Safety of care:

 Case example: A physician is unreachable after prescribing a potentially contraindicated medication

-An elderly woman presents to a walk-in clinic complaining of a persistent cough.
-The patient is afebrile but chest auscultation reveals bilateral crackles.
+An elderly patient presents to a walk-in clinic complaining of a persistent cough.
+The patient is afebrile, but chest auscultation reveals bilateral crackles.
 After reviewing the patient’s list of medications, the physician prescribes azithromycin for presumed pneumonia and orders a chest X-ray to confirm the diagnosis.
-Upon receiving the prescription, the patient’s pharmacist has concerns this treatment would conflict with the patient’s antiarrhythmic medication, and attempts to reach the prescribing physician.
-However, the physician, who works part-time in the clinic, is unreachable by phone.
-The pharmacist does not dispense the antibiotic and advises the patient to follow up with her family physician.
-Days later, the walk-in clinic physician notifies the patient that she has pneumonia.
-The patient subsequently follows up with her own family physician who prescribes an appropriate antibiotic.
-The patient complains to the College that she had been prescribed a contraindicated medication by the physician at the clinic.
+Upon receiving the prescription, the patient’s pharmacist has concerns this treatment would interact with the patient’s antiarrhythmic medication, and attempts to reach the prescribing physician.

 What did the College say?

 The College committee appreciated that, subsequent to the complaint, the physician voluntarily took steps to be more accessible to other members of the healthcare team.
 The committee was concerned that the physician, having prescribed a contraindicated medication that could have posed a serious risk to the patient, was unavailable to correct the situation.
-It counseled the physician to make himself more accessible to other members of the healthcare team.
+It counseled the physician to make themselves more accessible to other members of the healthcare team.

 Risk mitigation strategies